Search UNC Collaborative for Maternal & Infant Health

 This study is led by a stakeholder advisory board, which includes patients of color who have had a pregnancy complication, community doulas, practice representatives, health insurance payers, patient advocacy group MomsRising, the North Carolina OB-GYN Society, the North Carolina Chapter of the American College of Nurse-Midwives, and the North Carolina Department of Public Health.

-ACURE4Moms News
+ACURE4Moms in the News

-ACURE4Moms News
+ACURE4Moms in the News

-• CDC reports slight decline in fetal mortality among Black women, Angela Malloy, Momma’s Village Fayetteville in ABC 11
+• CDC reports a slight decline in fetal mortality among Black women, Angela Malloy, Momma’s Village Fayetteville in ABC 11

 • ‘We are not thought of’: The true impact of Western North Carolina’s maternal desert on rural women, Dr. Rachel Urrutia in Carolina Public News